tommason14/autochem/README.md

 sett.meta.time='24:00:00'
 sett.meta.jobfs='400gb'
 ```
-then run from the command line using `chem_assist -d -s settings.py`, which
+then run from the command line using `autochem -d -s settings.py`, which
 takes in every xyz file in the current directory and creates jobs using
 parameters from the `Settings` object in `settings.py`.
 Note: using this method, the `Settings` object must be called `sett`.